Steven Wilson: 2019–2021: The Future Bites

 On 26 May 2019, Wilson confirmed on his Instagram account that the writing and recording process on his sixth studio album was underway.
 It was expected to be released in 2020.
 The album was produced by David Kosten, who is also known as Faultline, making the upcoming album Wilson's second to not be produced by him alone.
 On 21 October 2019, Wilson announced 'The Future Bites Tour', his largest and most ambitious show to date.
 The Future Bites Tour was planned to be performed in large arenas in the UK, France, Germany, The Netherlands and Poland in September 2020.
 On 24 December 2019, Wilson announced that his as yet untitled sixth studio album was close to completion and promised further news in early 2020.

 On 5 March 2020, Wilson began a teaser campaign across his online channels, centering on modern themes of consumerism, product branding and manipulative social media.
 A few days later, artwork for "Personal Shopper" was unveiled with a release date of 12 March 2020 at 9am GMT.
 On 12 March 2020, Wilson announced that his sixth solo album The Future Bites would be released on 12 June 2020.
 The first single to be taken from the album, "Personal Shopper" (featuring a spoken word appearance by Elton John), was released the same day.

 On 22 April 2020, Wilson announced that the release date of The Future Bites would be pushed back to 29 January 2021, due to logistical/creative challenges facing the music industry amid the COVID-19 pandemic.

-In May 2020, Wilson launched 'The Album Years', an audio only podcast with his partner in No-Man, Tim Bowness.
+In May 2020, Wilson launched "The Album Years", an audio-only podcast with his partner in No-Man, Tim Bowness.
 It was very successful upon release, charting highly all around the world on Apple Podcasts.
+Starting in March 2024 new video episodes of the podcast were recorded and released.

 On 22 September 2020, Wilson relaunched The Future Bites with a revised album tracklist and the release of a new single, "Eminent Sleaze", along with the release of a video produced by Crystal Spotlight.
 On 29 October 2020, Wilson released a video for "King Ghost", the third single to be taken from The Future Bites.
 This was directed by Wilson's longtime video collaborator Jess Cope.

 On 24 November 2020, Wilson released "12 Things I Forgot", the fourth single from The Future Bites.
 The release of "12 Things I Forgot" was accompanied with an announcement that a completely unique, one of one limited edition of The Future Bites would be sold on 27 November 2020 for £10,000, with all proceeds going to Music Venue Trust to help save UK music venues affected by the COVID-19 pandemic.
 This edition of the album sold immediately after going on sale.